 George H. Smith in his book "The System of Liberty" in the chapter entitled "Liberalism,Old and New" discusses how the concept of liberalism and its advocates were victims of a linguistic coup in the latter part of the nineteenth century.

 The classic liberals thought of freedom as the absence of coercion.They championed the notion of a limited government whose function was to secure the rights of individuals.Enter a group of thinkers who proposed a new liberalism , one that would,in their view, correct this inadequate,limited definition of freedom.To the newcomers liberty without equality was freedom in name only and true freedom involved equal opportunity and power to enjoy one's life.
 They wanted to replace the idea of "negative freedom" of the classical liberals with what would become the focus of the welfare state.True freedom in their view was more than mere removal of compulsion or coercion.
 The new liberals were paternalistic and believed the state should do much more than secure the people from internal and external predators but rather protect them from the effects of the own uncoerced actions.The classic liberals defended their position in part by asserting that the new liberalism was old wine in new bottles, with the wine being advocacy for a paternalistic government.The new liberals continued to dispense rhetoric that supported liberty but they had redefined the word liberty.

-The new liberals won the day and the old or classic liberals lost much influence but re-appeared in the 20th century with the new label, libertarian.
+The new liberals won the day and the old or classic liberals lost much influence but re-appeared in the 20th century with a new label, libertarian.
 The new liberals were simply known as liberals and later referred to by some as progressives.

 I argue analogously that the traditional ,classical medical ethics and its advocates ( physicians themselves) were victims of a similar linguistic coup.
 Throughout most of the 20th century and earlier the core of medical ethics was primacy of patient welfare and respect of the autonomy of the patient,the later gradually replacing an older paternalism of medicine.Physicians were considered to have a fiduciary duty to the patient.